 Gone are the days when a web developer builds a site, the SEO consultant optimizes the site, a conversion expert looks at the site, and then the business owners review the site.

-To make your new website work for your business it essential that a marketing led approach is implemented that involves technical, search, social, usability, and design teams.
+To make your new website work for your business it essential that a marketing led approach is implemented that involves technical, search, social, usability, and web design teams.

 Objectives are set by the business so that your site reflects not just your brand but also meets your business objectives and conversion goals.